voschezang/coding-handbook/quotes.md

 * The best intelligence test is what we do with our leisure.
 * Time is a game played beautifully by children.
 * My TV isn't HD that's too real.
+* Once you let go of music being correct, you can do whatever you want.

 ## Software Engineering